pjdpaulsagnik/springboot-fotographia365/README.md

 Folder Name Should be changed to ->
 ## spring-boot-jwt-jpa-master
-else STS won't read the Project
+else STS or subsequent or corresponding Software won't read the Project

 # API Testing